shreyasvinaya/CS-F301-POPL-VAE-Comparison/README.md

 > Tests conducted.
 Dataset used.
 Benchmarks run.
 Show graphs.
 Line graphs, bar graphs, etc. How are you checking/validating that these results align with your initial problem statement.
 Data-driven proof points that the solution/system is working.
 Why should I be convinced it is working?

-Raw Results can be found in the `results` folder.
+Results can be found in the `results` folder.

 ---
 ## Potential for future work